popphp/pop-mail/README.md

 * Send to multiple emails
 * Send as group
+* Manage headers
 * Attach files
-* Multiple mime-types (i.e., text, HTML, etc.)
+* Send multiple mime-types (i.e., text, HTML, etc.)
-* Saving emails to be sent later
+* Save emails to be sent later

 `pop-mail` is a component of the [Pop PHP Framework](http://www.popphp.org/).